Immerse yourself into the art and science of beer brewing!

 If you want your homebrew to result in the finest beer possible with its special aroma, you should use high quality raw materials.

 - Drinking water

-Furthermore, the setting and equipment should be prepared prior to starting to avoid stress with moving things during the brewing process.
+Prepare the setting and equipment as a first step on your brew day as it avoids stress with moving things during the brewing process.